Skip to main content

 “He has a rebel streak in him, unlike Kunwar Partap.”
 She shook her head.
 “Kunwar Partap is a gem, thanks to Jija’s upbringing…” She smiled at him through her thin, painted lips and Kohl-drawn eyes.
 Rana Udai Singh smiled.

 “You should make sure that such praises you sing of the heir apparent go beyond the walls of my private chamber into the ears of those who once accused you of poisoning him.”
 He drew her close to her waist as she giggled under his embrace.
 “I did not think it was necessary, Ranaji.
-Jija only cares for his safety; she means nothing ill to me or Kunwar Jagmal.”
+Jija only cares for his safety; she means nothing ill to Kunwar Jagmal or me.”
 Udai Singh admired her with primitive lust as she appeared coy.
 “You are a gem of a person, Dheer Bai.
 Someday, she will know that.
 She is stubborn in her judgment.”
 He made her nod.
 Udai Singh did not quite understand why, but Dheer Bai oddly reminded him of his mother.
 His mother was the second queen and not the mother of the heir to the throne.
 But she was his father’s favourite.
 He grew up watching her advise the administration, take over once his father and the heir apparent were dead, deal with the nuisance the heir apparent’s saintly wife created and finally put his elder brother on the throne.
 She would have been happy to see him on the throne.
 She would have praised Dheer Bai.
 Out of all his chief wives, Dheer was the third and youngest.
 He had married her while attending an invitation from her brother.
 It was love at first sight, something he had never experienced despite having two other wives, several concubines and children.
 Jivanta Bai was his marriage of convenience, something he was advised to do as a teenager to make sure her father, Rao Akshay Raj of Jalore, once a friend and aide to his father, helped him with troops and advice.
 It did not take him or his wife long to realise they would not get along.
 She was too stubborn for his liking, and he was too weak for hers.
 Rani Sajja Bai Solanki was a marriage of tradition.
 Since the time of Bappa Rawal, the first queens of every king who sat on the throne of Mewar had been from the Solanki clan because Kalbhoj, as Bappa Rawal was known to be as a cowherd, fell in love with a Solanki princess.
 Sajja Bai was immature for his taste.
 The nuances of impressing a man, seducing and making him happy were lost on her.
 With both the queens, his relationship was limited to household issues Jivanta Bai took charge of, the guardianship and decisions involving their children, and sometimes administrative moves when he sought Jivanta Bai’s advice.
 But the other side of him, which was insecure, weak and vulnerable, was always exposed only to Dheer Bai.
 He trusted her with his flaws.
 How could he mistrust her when it came to his children?
 She was always singing praises of Kunwar Partap, so when Jivanta Bai insulted her with an implied accusation, he had to take a stand for his wife.
 He could never doubt the woman he loved.

 Dheer Bai had entered the palace premises of Chittorgarh at the tender age of fifteen, scared and intimidated by the grandeur and presence of so many women around him.
 Especially his queen consort, the mother of his heir.
 He loved her, but was it enough?
 Dheer Bai was quick to understand that all was not well between the chief queen and her husband.
 But no matter how distant they were, her husband doted on his firstborn, the future of Mewar.
 She immediately knew the quickest way to impress the scrutinising eyes of the Rani Mahal, especially his other wives, on whose books she was the woman who bedded their husband every night, was to be a good stepmother to the children.
 It was easy to manipulate them with occasional pickles and good words.
 Everyone was convinced, except Jivanta Bai.
-Another thing Dheer Bai had learnt the moment Udai Singh wished to marry her and she was going to be his third wife was that to keep her relevance in his home and heart, she needed to keep pleasing him.
+Another thing Dheer Bai had learnt the moment Udai Singh wished to marry her, and she was going to be his third wife, was that to keep her relevance in his home and heart, she needed to keep pleasing him.
 There were two ways to a man’s heart.
 She could always prepare his favourite food, and so could all the others.
 But she could also give him something the others did not.
 She could give him the comfort of love like a queen and the pleasure of lust like the other women he kept.
 It worked in her favour as he opened up to her with his emotional flaws.
 The more he did, the more Dheer Bai felt relevant.
 He would summon her to his chamber at night, no matter where he was during the day.
 He would ask her to travel with him.
 But her desire to be relevant grew the day she knew she was expecting a boy.
 A prince.
 A chance for her bloodline on the throne of Mewar.
 Kunwar Jagmal was the answer to her prayers after three unwanted daughters.
 She could not let it go, could she?
 She made a terrible mistake by trying to poison the heir apparent.
 She should have known better.
 It was a miracle that the maid who was caught conspiring was fiercely loyal to lose her life rather than name her.
 But Jivanta Bai?
 She had planted the seed of doubt in the minds of everyone else.
 Even Udai Singh seemed aloof for a few days after they left.
 It took all of Dheer Bai’s skills to win him back.
 Now she needed to do the same with the chief queen and the prince.
 It was tougher since they were smarter.
 The skills that worked on Ranaji wouldn’t work for them now that they saw through her.
 And if they did so, would the others, especially Sajja Bai, whose closest association in the family was this elder queen she called Jija?
 They were the first in his Rani Mahal; they shared their children’s responsibilities and the pain of being unloved.
 Their bond was almost unbreakable.
 Sajja Bai had three children; Shakti was merely ten months younger than Kunwar Partap and fiercely competitive.
 But he could die for his brother.
 He would have when he offered to drink the suspicious buttermilk to prove it was a poison that made Kunwar Partap feel dizzy until his mother stopped him.
 There was Padmavati, the eldest princess, who turned eleven.
 She was the middle child and Ranaji’s favourite daughter.
 Enough for him to get her engaged to the Prince of Bundi, Rajkunwar Surjan Singh Hada.
 He had not cared for any other daughter’s alliances yet.
 Kunwar Vikram was the youngest among Sajja’s children.
 He was quiet and distant.
 Something Dheer did not understand.

 “Where is your mind at?”
 She stared at her husband’s question as he tucked in her drapes.
 She shook her head with a smile and continued to please him through the night as Kunwar Jagmal slept peacefully in a guarded room adjacent to theirs, served by her trusted attendant Koli.